Joel Eriksson Ek's goal lifts Wild to fourth in a row, beating Canucks 3-2 in overtime

 Between the pipes, goaltender Cam Talbot turned aside 26 shots for his seventh consecutive victory, which is the longest active streak in the NHL and ties Talbot's career high.

-This combination, steady goaltending with timely offense, clicked for the Wild after the team fell into an early hole.

-Vancouver, led by former Wild coach Bruce Boudreau who was making his first appearance against the team since he was fired two seasons ago, was coming off a feel-good win at Colorado and despite playing the previous night, the Canucks were engaged.
+"He's a great goaltender, and I think we as a team have stepped up our game too, which obviously helps him," Jon Merrill said.
+"But he's made some big saves in some crucial times to keep us in these games and help us get these wins."

-That attentiveness led to a head start, with the puck bouncing off newcomer Jake Middleton's stick into the slot where Vancouver captain Bo Horvat buried the carom 4 minutes, 13 seconds into the first period.
+This stinginess combined with timely offense clicked for the Wild after the team fell into an early hole when a puck bounced off newcomer Jake Middleton's stick into the slot, and Vancouver captain Bo Horvat buried the carom 4:13 into the first period.

-Just seconds before then, Talbot fended off a 3-on-1 for the Canucks by kicking out his pad against Burnsville's Brock Boeser.
+Just seconds before that, Talbot fended off a 3-on-1 for the Canucks by kicking out his pad against Burnsville's Brock Boeser.

+"That Kaprizov is pretty dynamic," said former Wild coach and Vancouver bench boss Bruce Boudreau.
+"The one thing he can do is he's so accurate with his shot."

-Kaprizov, who has at least a point in 28 of his last 33 games played, is five points behind Marian Gaborik's single-season points record (83) and nine goals shy of tying the team's goals record (42).
+Kaprizov, who assisted on Eriksson Ek's goal and has at least a point in 28 of his past 33 games played, is five points behind Marian Gaborik's single-season points record (83) and nine goals shy of tying the team's goals record (42).

+"He was hitting his spots," Boudreau said of Kaprizov.
+"Demko just made the save."
-Then, just 1:44 into the second period, Kevin Fiala pounced on a rebound off an offensive-zone faceoff for his 21st goal and 12th point in his last 11 games.

-That Wild lead actually briefly ballooned just past the midway point of the period as Jon Merrill capitalized on a shot during a delayed Vancouver penalty.
+Just 1:44 into the second period, Kevin Fiala pounced on a rebound off an offensive-zone faceoff for his 21st goal and 12th point in his past 11 games to give the Wild a lead that appeared to briefly balloon after Merrill capitalized on a shot during a delayed Vancouver penalty later in the period.

 The Wild was awarded the power play after not scoring on the delayed penalty but blanked on the opportunity, going 0-for-2.

 As for the Canucks, they went 1-for-3 after J.T.
-Miller's shot sailed through traffic 7:56 into the third to extend the action before Eriksson Ek's breakaway sealed his second career overtime goal.
+Miller's shot sailed through traffic 7:56 into the third — an equalizer that extended the action before Eriksson Ek's breakaway led to his second career overtime goal.
 Demko totaled 33 saves.

+"It's really important for us to keep building and getting better here at the end of the season," Eriksson Ek said.

-Since a 4-9 funk that saw the team give up four or more goals on nine occasions, the Wild is 6-1-1 and has allowed more than two goals just three times in that span.
+Since a 4-9 funk in which the team gave up four or more goals on nine occasions, the Wild is 6-1-1 and has allowed more than two goals just three times.

-This improvement overlapped with the team's recent shakeup that added goalie Marc-Andre Fleury, forwards Nic Deslauriers and Tyson Jost and Middleton via trades.
+This improvement overlapped with the team's recent shakeup that added goalie Marc-Andre Fleury, forwards Nic Deslauriers and Tyson Jost and Middleton via trades, moves that appear to have reinforced the identity the Wild needs to succeed.

+"I'd like to think we're a playoff-built team," Merrill said.
+"I think that caters to our game, a heavier style, a simpler game.
+We're getting pucks over our blue line and into their end, and that's where I think our skill takes over."